Le Figaro Magazine: Profile

 The magazine has a right-wing stance as Le Figaro.
 One of the concepts the magazine opposes is cosmopolitanism, which refers to non-European immigration to France.
 The weekly supported the New Right movement in France.
-Some GRECE members, an ethnonationalist think-tank, sit on the editorial team of the magazine.
+Some members of the GRECE, an ethnonationalist think-tank, sit on the editorial team of the magazine.
 Louis Pauwels, who directed and founded the magazine, was a member of GRECE, and Alain de Benoist, founder of the organization, was also one of the regular contributors.
 This close connection between the magazine and GRECE continued until 1980.
 Although the magazine remained loyal to its conservative stance, it began to support for neoliberalism.

 Controversy

 In 1995 Le Figaro Magazine and Le Figaro newspaper were sentenced to pay damages following the publication of an article by Victor Loupan which claimed that the Harvard University academics were destroying the French literature.
 Specific targets of the criticism were two American literary scholars, Susan Rubin Suleiman and Alice Jardine, who sued the publications.